 - Separating Suspects And Prospects: Improve The Leads In Your Funnel

-What is a prospecting plan?
+What is a Sales Prospecting Plan?

-A prospecting plan is a developed process for continuously finding potential customers to fill your sales pipeline.
-Without one, your prospecting success solely depends on sales reps to produce prospects.
+A sales prospecting plan is a process that aids salespeople in finding potential customers to fill the sales pipeline.
+Without one, your prospecting success depends on sales reps to produce prospects.

 Before we delve into our 5-step sales prospecting plan that will keep your pipeline moving, let’s recap the four pillars that make up the prospecting process:

 When beginning to prospect, most sales reps’ first agenda is building a list of quality prospects.
 If you don’t, you run the real risk of losing time, energy and money on prospects not likely to buy – and the wrong customers might actually be a drain on resources such as support.